kotlin-orm/ktorm/hexo-docs/source/en/dml.md

 insert into t_employee (name, job, manager_id, hire_date, salary, department_id) values (?, ?, ?, ?, ?, ?)
 ```

-Here, we use `it.name to "jerry"` to set the name to jerry in the closure, do you known how it works?
+Here, we use `it.name to "jerry"` to set the name to jerry in the closure, do you know how it works?

 It can be seen that the type of the closure is `AssignmentsBuilder.(T) -> Unit`, which is a function that accepts a parameter `T`, the current table object, that's why we can use `it` to access the current table and its columns in the closure.
-Moreover, the closure is also an extension fuction of `AssignmentsBuilder` class, so in the scope of the closure, `this` reference is changed to a `AssignmentsBuilder` instance, that's why we can call its member function `to` there.
+Moreover, the closure is also an extension function of `AssignmentsBuilder` class, so in the scope of the closure, `this` reference is changed to a `AssignmentsBuilder` instance, that's why we can call its member function `to` there.
 Yes, this `to` function is a member function of `AssignmentsBuilder` class, but not the `to` function used to create `Pair` instances of Kotlin standard lib.

 Here is the source code of `AssignmentsBuilder`, we can see that the `to` function doesn't return any values, it just save the current column and its value into a `MutableList`.